guildai/guild.ai/pages/kb/dependencies.md

 ## Introduction

 Guild AI strives to minimize dependencies on software libraries and external systems.
-In particluar, Guild does not require that you modify your scripts to support experiment management.
+Specifically, Guild does not require:

+- Changes to your source code --- experiment tracking features are configured in a separate text file
+- Databases or networked file system --- experiments are saved to the local file system
+- Containers or container infrastructure --- everything is run as a standard operating system process
+- Agents or long running services

 Dependencies are costly.
 The impact your software in a number of ways: